Experiencing domestic abuse?

 - You are not responsible for someone else’s abusive behaviour, even if they insist you are to blame and it was your fault.
 Only the abuser is responsible for their behaviour.

 - If you decide to leave, make sure you have a plan and ideally support from a specialist DA service.
+It is also advised to tell someone you trust who can check you are safe and well, and flag with police if they are concerned about you.

 - If you need to leave quickly, contact your local helpline, or police, about finding a refuge.
 They can advise you on what to do next and help keep you safe.